natnattt/ETL-Project_Kelompok2/README.md

 - Python version: 3.9

 ## Dataset Overview:
 The project includes a synthetic dummy dataset for demonstration purposes.
 The dataset used in this project is a synthetic dataset generated for testing purposes.
 This dataset serves as a sample for testing purposes and is conveniently included within the repository.
 For more extensive testing scenarios, users are encouraged to explore publicly available datasets.
-For this project, we are using a sample dataset obtained from Kaggle.
+For this project, we are using a sample dataset obtained from create any kind of data dummy, Kaggle, and manual.
 The dataset contains historical sales data for a fictional retail company.
 The dataset includes the following tables:
-- customers: Information about the company's customers, including customer ID, name, email, and address.
+- fitness: The dataset includes physical attributes such as height (h), weight (w), body mass index (BMI), gender, age, BMI case, and exercise recommendation plan.
+(Kaggle)
-- products: Details about the products sold by the company, including product ID, name, description, and price.
+- pet: Includes about pet_id, name, pet_type, birth_date, and owner.
+(Data dummy)
-- orders: Records of sales transactions, including order ID, customer ID, product ID, quantity, and total amount.
+- orders: Records of student_id and name.
+(Manual)

 ## Usage Instructions:
 1. Clone this repository to your local environment.